 Python is the best tool for Machine Learning integration and deployment, but not for business analytics.

-R is meant for the academicians, scholars, and scientists.
+R is meant for academicians, scholars, and scientists.
 R is designed to answer statistical problems, machine learning, and data science.
 R is the right tool for data science because of its powerful communication libraries.
 Besides, R is equipped with many packages to perform time series analysis, panel data and data mining.

 R vs Python: Usage in Statistics, Data Science, Machine Learning, and Software Engineering